 Hair Loss (Alopecia) in Columbus, OH

 Hair loss is medically known as “alopecia,” and your hair loss may be caused by a variety of factors, many of which are manageable.
-Board-certified dermatologist Dr. Shari Hicks-Graham specializes in determining the type of hair loss that you are experiencing, and her treatments for alopecia have helped children, teenagers, and adults in the Columbus and Upper Arlington area.
+Board-certified dermatologist Dr. Shari Hicks-Graham specializes in determining the type of hair loss that you are experiencing, and her treatments for alopecia have helped children, teenagers, and adults in the Greater Columbus area.

 What is Hair Loss (Alopecia)?

 When most people think of the phrase “hair loss,” they associate it with balding of the scalp, but hair loss can occur on any part of the body and face.
 As part of the diagnosis, Dr. Hicks-Graham will categorize your alopecia.
 The most common types of hair loss are: